JayyyyLee/Varsity-Tutors-CMU-Capstone/README.md

 # Varsity Tutors & CMU METALS Capstone
-Repository of the code for Capston Team Sky-Jem which provide data interface for the frontend interface, https://github.com/kevin666iiiii/Capstone-Web.github.io/tree/main.
+Repository of the code for Capston Team Sky-Jem.

 ## Structure